RobinUS2/presto-bloomfilter/README.md

 (1 row)
 ```

-Step 2 - Using the bloom filter on your data
+Step 2 - Using the previously persisted bloom filter on your data
 ```
 WITH input AS (SELECT 'one' AS val UNION SELECT 'two' AS val UNION SELECT 'three' AS val UNION SELECT 'four' AS val UNION SELECT 'five' AS val), bf AS (SELECT bloom_filter_load('http://my-persist-service.internal:8081/bloomfilter/my-first-bf') AS bf)